claytonchew/contribute-codes/content/terms-of-service.md

 ## Use of Our Services

 - **Project Listings:** Registered users can post non-profit or open-source projects on the website.
 The project listings, including titles, descriptions, repository links, and other details, will be publicly visible.
-- **Volunteering:** Potential contributors can request to volunteer for listed projects.
+- **Contributing:** Potential contributors can request to contribute for listed projects.
 The information provided by the contributor may be shared with the project owner.
-The project owner may also publish the volunteer's information on the project page.
+The project owner may also publish the contributor's information on the project page.
-- **Accuracy of Information:** You agree to provide accurate, complete, and up-to-date information when submitting projects or volunteering.
+- **Accuracy of Information:** You agree to provide accurate, complete, and up-to-date information when submitting projects.
 We are not responsible for the accuracy of the information posted by users.

 ## User Responsibilities

 - **Listing:** Registered users must ensure that any project listed on Contribute.Codes is non-profit or open-source in nature.
 The submission of commercial or proprietary projects is strictly prohibited.
 Contribute.Codes reserves the right to remove any project that does not comply with this requirement.
 - **Lawful Use:** You agree to use Contribute.Codes for lawful purposes only.
 You may not use the site to post or promote illegal or harmful content.
-- **Respectful Communication:** When interacting with others, whether via project listings or volunteer requests, you agree to communicate respectfully and professionally.
+- **Respectful Communication:** When interacting with others, whether via project listings or contribution, you agree to communicate respectfully and professionally.

 ## Prohibited Activities